 His latest is To Sell is Human: The Surprising Truth About Moving Others, which offers a fresh look at the art and science of sales.
 Using a mix of social science, survey research, and rich stories, the book shows that white-collar workers now spend an enormous portion of their time persuading, influencing, and moving others.
 Then it reveals the 3 personal qualities and 3 specific skills necessary for doing it better.
 To Sell is Human is a New York Times (#1), Wall Street Journal (#1), Washington Post (#1), San Francisco Chronicle (#6), and Publishers Weekly (#8) bestseller.

 In Drive: The Surprising Truth About What Motivates Us, Pink uses 50 years of behavioral science to overturn the conventional wisdom about human motivation and offer a more effective path to high performance.
 Drive is a New York Times, Wall Street Journal, Washington Post, Boston Globe, Los Angeles Times, San Francisco Chronicle, and Publishers Weekly bestseller — as well as a national bestseller in Japan and the United Kingdom.
-The book is being translated into 32 languages.
+The book has been translated into 32 languages.

 A Whole New Mind: Why Right-Brainers Will Rule the Future charts the rise of right-brain thinking in modern economies and describes the six abilities individuals and organizations must master in an outsourced, automated age.
 A Whole New Mind is a long-running New York Times bestseller that has been translated into 24 languages.